MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/cheat-sheet-onboarding.md

 | [az next](/cli/azure/reference-index#az-next) | Get recommendations for the next Azure CLI command based on customer execution patterns.
 You are prompted to select a command path. | Type `az next` in your console then <kbd>Enter</kbd>.
 Pick from 1 of 7 preset command paths.
 | [az find](/cli/azure/reference-index#az-find) | This is an AI robot that will return reference examples for keywords. | Type `az find "active subscription"` in your console then <kbd>Enter</kbd>.

 Another great way to learn to use the Azure CLI is through [Microsoft Learn Modules for CLI tools](/training/browse/?expanded=azure&products=azure-clis).
-When the module provides a sandbox environment, use the sandbox to try new commands without incurring cost.
+When the module provides a sandbox environment, use the sandbox to try new commands without incurring costs.

 ## Common usage questions